 - Treatment Duration: Where CoolSculpting® sessions go up to 60 minutes or longer, SculpSure® sessions last for about 25-30 minutes and at the end, you can see significant results on the targeted area.

 - Temperature: In CoolSculpting®, the fat cells in the target area are frozen, so the applicators can’t go beyond the target area.
 Whereas in SculpSure®, fat cells are heated, thus allowing applicators to extend beyond the target area.
 If you have excess fat in more than one part of your body, then SculpSure® is better for you, as it smoothly transits between different areas.

 - Technology: The technology used in CoolSculpting® is based on ‘Cryolipolysis’, which in simple terms is called ‘targeted cooling’, whereas, in SculpSure®, cutting-edge laser technology is used to heat fat cells, which are then removed from the body naturally.
 Laser technology has the added advantage of stimulating the production of elastin and collagen, which create natural and smoother skin appearance.

 - Multiple Area Treatment: With CoolSculpting®, only one area can be treated at a time whereas, in SculpSure®, multiple parts of the body can be targeted at once, courtesy of four applicators.

-- Results: Both treatments offer fast results, but it’s the duration of CoolSculpting®, which is twice the duration of SculpSure®.
+- Results: Both treatments offer results, but it’s the duration and possible pain after treatment of CoolSculpting® that make SculpSure® the preferred treatment method.
 Along with that, SculpSure® starts showing significant results in one session whereas to see similar effects with CoolSculpting®, you will have to undergo 2-3 sessions.
-As a result, SculpSure® is more time and cost efficient.
+As a result, SculpSure® is more time and cost-efficient.
 Ask Dr. Pacheco to get started on your SculpSure® treatment today!